 Gas Diffusion In-situ Raman Electrochemical Cell

-Gas Diffusion In-situ Raman Electrochemical Cell for Raman Spectroscopy and Infrared Microscopes
+Operando Electrochemical Cell for Raman Spectroscopy & Infrared Microscopy

-Electrochemical cell designed for electrocatalysis of CO2RR, NNR, HERs and fuel cells
+Three compartment structure designed for electrocatalysis of CO2RR, NNR, HERs, and fuel cells

-Gas diffusion in-situ Raman electrochemical cell is a device allowing optical observation of electrochemical reactions happening on the surface of the electrode in real-time by employing Raman spectroscopy.
+An in-situ Raman electrochemical flow cell for optical observation of electrochemical reactions happening on the surface of the electrode in real-time.
 Raman laser light is directed through the transparent window onto the surface of the gas diffusion electrode (GDE), observing changes on the electrode surface and giving insights into the electrochemical reactions.

-The electrochemical cell features a three-compartment structure of a working electrode chamber, a gas chamber and a counter electrode chamber.
-The three-compartment structure adopts a H-cell configuration with the working electrode chamber stacking on top of the gas chamber, and the counter electrode chamber being separated from the working electrode GDE chamber by a membrane.
-The working electrode chamber is compatible with gas diffusion and planar electrodes, and it accommodates both the GDE and reference electrode while the counter chamber is for the counter electrode.
+Featuring a three-compartment structure, this electrochemical cell includes a working electrode chamber, a gas chamber, and a counter electrode chamber.
+The H-cell configuration means the working electrode chamber stacks on top of the gas chamber, and the counter electrode chamber is separated from the working electrode GDE chamber by a membrane.
+The working electrode chamber is compatible with gas diffusion and planar electrodes and it accommodates both the GDE and reference electrode.

 Electrochemical Cell Design